SRC-technology/SRC/meetings/2019-07-08/agenda.md

 * _Finances_, including tracking expenses, coordinating bank appointments, and pursuing funds.

 * _Legal_, including keeping up to date with regulations, and making sure that in each one of our engagements we do not lose our status as a non-profit, nor act illegally out of ignorance.
+As well as keeping track of licenses.

 * _IT_, including managing Google Apps for business, our Github organization, a Domain, and other related internet infrastructure.